DIY Painted Concrete Pool Deck and Patio

 Step 8 – Mix Paint and Anti-Skid Additive

-In a large 5 gallon bucket, combine 5 gallons of the KILZ Concrete & Garage Floor Paint with the Rustoleum Anti-Skid Additive and mix using a power drill with paddle attachment.
+In a large 5 gallon bucket, combine 5 gallons of the KILZ Concrete & Garage Floor Epoxy Paint with the Rustoleum Anti-Skid Additive and mix using a power drill with paddle attachment.

 Step 9 – Roll On Paint

 Apply the anti-skid mixed paint.
 We were very happy with the coverage of this paint as we only needed 1 coat!
 Woot!
+Seeing the swipe of that first coat was such a relief.

 So much better already!!!